Multi-unit Auctions with Budget Constraints: Introduction

-The problem of multi-unit auctions with budget-constrained bidders was initiated by Borgs et al. in~\cite{borgs5}.
-Our model is identical to theirs.
-They introduce a truthful mechanism that is asymptotically revenue-maximizing; however, it may leave some units unsold.
-The idea is to group the people randomly into two groups, and use the market clearing price of each group as an offering price to the other group.

-A second paper that uses the same model is by Abrams~\cite{zoe6}.
-It basically uses the same idea of \cite{borgs5} but with some improvements.
-The proposed mechanism may still leave some units unsold.
+The problem of multi-unit auctions with budget-constrained bidders was initiated by Borgs et al. (2005).
+Our model is similar to theirs except that we need not assume that utility is $-\infty $ when budget constraints are violated.
+They introduce a truthful mechanism that extracts a constant fraction of the optimal revenue asymptotically; however, their mechanism may leave some units unsold.
+The idea is to group the people randomly into two groups, and use the market clearing price of each group as a posted price for the other group.
+Another paper that uses the same model is by Abrams (2006), which uses techniques similar to Borgs et al. (2005) but improves upon them; however, it may still leave some units unsold.

-Another recent paper that analyzes this problem by Dobzinsky et al.~\cite{nisan8}, mainly proves an impossibility result.
-They first assume that budgets of all players are publicly known.
-Then they give a truthful mechanism which solves the problem under this assumption.
-Their mechanism is a direct application of Ausubel's auction \cite{ausubel}.
-They define the demand of each bidder at any time to be her budget (which is assumed to be publicly known) divided by the current price of Ausubel's clock auction.
-The demand is defined to be zero for bidders who have values lower than the current price.
-With respect to this demand function, they allocate the units and define the prices using Ausubel's clock auction.
-Then they show that this mechanism is the unique mechanism which is both truthful and Pareto-optimal under the assumption of publicly known budgets.
-Finally by showing that their mechanism is not truthful if the budgets are private knowledge, they conclude that no mechanism for this problem can be both truthful and Pareto-optimal.
+In an important paper, Dobzinski et al. (2008) prove an impossibility result.
+They first assume that the budgets of all players are publicly known, and under this assumption, they present a truthful mechanism that is individually rational and Pareto-optimal.
+Their mechanism essentially applies Ausubel's multi-unit auction (Ausubel 2004) to this budgeted setting.
+Then they show that their mechanism is the unique mechanism that is both truthful and Pareto-optimal under the assumption of publicly known budgets.
+Finally, by showing that their mechanism is not truthful if budgets are private knowledge, they conclude that no mechanism for this problem can be individual rational, truthful, and Pareto-optimal.